Volkswagen says agreed with German workers on wage

-FRANKFURT, May 31 (Reuters) - Volkswagen, Europe’s largest carmaker, said it struck a pay deal with Germany’s engineering union IG Metall for the bulk of its German workers, without disclosing the outcome.
+FRANKFURT (Reuters) - Volkswagen (VOWG_p.DE), Europe’s largest carmaker, said it struck a pay deal with Germany’s engineering union IG Metall for the bulk of its German workers, without disclosing the outcome.

 The union also declined to disclose the outcome of wage talks.